Below are common questions about installing and running ChromeOS Flex on devices in your organization.Expand all | Collapse all

 To successfully install ChromeOS Flex on a device, it needs at least 16 GB of available hard drive space.

-Each Chromebook, Chromebase, and Chromebox has an Auto Update Expiration (AUE) date.
-On and after the AUE date, devices no longer receive software updates from Google.
+Each Chromebook, Chromebase, and Chromebox has an Automatic Updates until date.
+On and after this date, devices no longer receive software updates from Google.

-Google does not support installing ChromeOS Flex on a ChromeOS device that has reached its AUE date.
+Google does not support installing ChromeOS Flex on a ChromeOS device that can no longer receive automatic updates.

-While you might be able to install ChromeOS Flex on Intel or AMD x86 ChromeOS devices, we don’t support devices that have reached their AUE date.
+While you might be able to install ChromeOS Flex on Intel or AMD x86 ChromeOS devices, we don’t support devices that can’t automatically receive updates.
 You might have issues with firmware and hardware compatibility, installation, and updates.

 Read: Auto Update policy